Cantara/SourceCodePortal/Snyk.md

 Use eviction cache by date-expiry policy and refetch a badge per project when evicted.
 In this way we can at all times maintain an updated knowledge per repo.

+Use Slack Outgoing Webhook App integration to receive notifications through Slack from Snyk.

 --